microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_emailactivityusercounts.md

-# Get Office365GroupsActivityGroupCounts report
+# Get EmailActivityUserCounts report

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Get an Office 365 groups activity group counts report.
+Get an email activity counts report.

-> **Note:** For details about different report views and names, see [Office 365 Reports - Office 365 groups](https://support.office.com/client/Office-365-groups-a27f1a99-3557-4f85-9560-a28e3d822a40).
+> **Note:** For details about different report views and names, see [Office 365 Reports - Email Activity](https://support.office.com/client/Email-activity-1cbe2c00-ca65-4fb9-9663-1bbfa58ebe44).

 ## Permissions